Kelvyn2012/airbnb-clone-project/README.md

 5. Secure Payment Processing
 Payment information will never be stored directly on our servers.
 Instead, payments will be handled by trusted third-party payment gateways (e.g., Stripe, PayPal) to ensure compliance with security standards like PCI-DSS, protecting user financial information.

+CI/CD Pipeline
+What is CI/CD?
+CI/CD stands for Continuous Integration and Continuous Deployment.
+It automates the process of testing, building, and deploying code every time changes are made.
+This ensures that new features, bug fixes, and updates are safely and quickly integrated into the project without manual intervention.

+Why CI/CD is Important
+Implementing a CI/CD pipeline increases development speed, improves code quality through automated testing, and reduces the risk of bugs reaching production.
+It also ensures faster feedback loops and more reliable deployments, enhancing the overall stability and security of the platform.

+Tools We Will Use
+GitHub Actions: For automating workflows like testing, building, and deployment every time changes are pushed to the repository.

+Docker: To containerize the application for consistent development, testing, and production environments.

+(Optional) AWS / Vercel / Render: For automated deployment to cloud platforms once the build passes.